louchesprocket/pgnutil/README.txt

 produced by Arena and Aquarium.
 Other types of PGN files have not been tested.

+To output opening statistics by ECO code instead of opening identifier, the "-o" option may be combined with any of the options "-eco," "-xeco," "-scideco," or "-xscideco."
+These will list statistics by standard ECO code, standard ECO code matched transpositionally, Scid ECO code, or Scid ECO code matched transpositionally, respectively.

 Known Issues

-Apart from the opening issue (see just above), pgnutil is also victim to the PGN specification's greatest infirmity: lack of standardized move notation.
+Apart from the opening issue (see second paragraph above), pgnutil is also victim to the PGN specification's greatest infirmity: lack of standardized move notation.
 PGN files are allowed to list moves in any way at all.
 This means, for example, that "Bb2," "c1-b2," and "B-QN2" are all valid notation.
-Pgnutil makes no effort to standardize moves (as this would entail a large performance penalty), so all move comparisons, such as the "-mo" and "-ro" options, as well as duplicate finding and opening statistics, assume that notation throughout the input file is consistent.
+Pgnutil makes no effort to normalize moves (as this would entail a large performance penalty), so all move comparisons, such as the "-mo" and "-ro" options, as well as duplicate finding and opening statistics, assume that notation throughout the input file is consistent.
+The various ECO-code and position-finding options require that the input file be in Standard Algebraic Notation.

+PGN files often violate the PGN specification.
+Where it can, pgnutil refrains from complaining about such errors (for example, it does not demand a correct Seven Tag Roster).
+Certain problems, however, will cause an error to be reported.
+Kingbase, for instance, uses the backslash ("\") character in some event names.
+Since the PGN specification defines this as an escape character, it may cause certain tag-value pairs to be unterminated, resulting in an exception.

 Also, the PGN spec permits "%"-style comments.
 I have never seen these used, so they are unsupported.